Brighton Rock - The Great Escape 2022

 I am questioning my choice.
 Torus describe themselves as loud and heavy rock, influenced by Led Zeppelin and Black Sabbath.
 Don’t get me wrong, I love both bands, but young bands who think they sound like either tend to in reality be badly dressed, dysfunctional young men with an alarming disposition for wearing Lynx Africa and sleeveless T-shirts…I am scared….

 Mrs JO’B would have said let’s go check out the new band.
 I think she is right.
 But I stay, and regret wasting 30 minutes listening to dull, cliched rock.
 Yawn.
-Two tragic men with mullets make a two fingered devil signs to the band during a headbanging drum solo escapade….I appear to have timetravelled back to the 70s (and not the good years).
+Two tragic men with mullets make a two fingered devil signs to the band during a headbanging drum solo escapade….I appear to have time-travelled back to the 70s (and not the good years).

 Don’t get me wrong, I love a bit of heavy rock.
 Therapy? are fabulous, and I genuinely love Led Zeppelin, AC/DC (as is apparent by the design of this website) and more.
 But God, this unimaginative dull shite is an insult to them…Torus are paint-dryingly dull.
 Even the use of a cowbell does not improve things (and I love a good cowbell).
-You had better be good Ailbhe Reddy, I am taking one of your team…
+You had better be good Ailbhe Reddy, I am taking one for your team…

 Ailbhe Reddy, Club Revenge